Matriculation in South Africa: Language compensation

 This kind of compensation provides a significant impact at the upper end of the scale, affecting those applying for admission to university.
 For example, a qualifying learner obtaining 95% would receive an official grade of $95 \times 1.05 = 99.75%$ (which rounds to 100%).
 A learner obtaining 40% would receive an official grade of $40 \times 1.05 = 42.0%$.

 University entrance

 In addition to minimum grades required in each subject, universities either set their entrance tests and/or use the National Benchmark Tests (NBT).
-To study for a bachelor's degree at a South African university requires that the applicant has at least an NSC endorsed by Umalusi, with a pass of 30% in the chosen university's language of learning and teaching, as well as a level 4 or higher in the following list of designated, 19-credit subjects:
+To study for a bachelor's degree at a South African university requires that the applicant has at least an NSC endorsed by Umalusi, with a pass of 30% in the chosen university's language of learning and teaching, as well as achievement ratings of 4 (50%) or higher for any other 4 20-credit subjects (there is no longer a list of "designated subjects" that count).